LLNL/zfp/docs/source/low-level-api.rst

 (de)compressed by |zfp|'s :code:`int32` functions.
 These conversion functions
-are preferred over simple casting since they eliminate the redundant leading zeros that would otherwise have to be compressed, and they apply the approprate bias for unsigned integer data.
+are preferred over simple casting since they eliminate the redundant leading zeros that would otherwise have to be compressed, and they apply the appropriate bias for unsigned integer data.

 .. c:function:: void zfp_promote_int8_to_int32(int32* oblock, const int8* iblock, uint dims)
 .. c:function:: void zfp_promote_uint8_to_int32(int32* oblock, const uint8* iblock, uint dims)